SkopeMagneticResonanceTechnologies/smrd/README.md

 # Python implementation of the ISMRMRD

- - Open an anaconda shell
+ - Open an Anaconda shell
- - Create virtual environment in the base folder `python -m venv .\venv`
+ - Create a virtual environment in the git base folder `python -m venv .\venv`

  - Activate the environment